mekke22/petsimx/README.md

-this is new autofarm scriot
+this is new autofarm script